Tropes about things that a player can own, hold and use. If it goes in your bag, or your pocket (or wherever the heck you put it), it goes here.

 - So Long, and Thanks for All the Gear

-Annoying effect of having potentially great equipment stolen from you because the character wearing them is rendered inaccessible for some part of the game.
+Access to equipment is lost because the character wearing it is rendered inaccessible for some part of the game.

 - Sorting Algorithm of Weapon Effectiveness